Save a Life Campaign

 - The parents and sponsors are invited to the final evaluation of the swimmers.
 Your company can however, at any given time, attend the swimming lessons

-For a quotation and presentation please fill in your details
+For a quotation and presentation please:

 Contact Michelle Booysen